vutran/soundcloud-js/README.md

 ##Basic Player Controls

 **.soundcloud-is-playing**

 This class is appended to the anchor that is currently playing the music.

 **.soundcloud-play-set**

-This class handles the playing/pausing of a set player.
+Plays a SoundCloud set.

 ####Required Attributes
 * data-set-id
 * data-dom-id

 **.soundcloud-play-track**

-This class handles the playing/pausing of a track in a set.
+Toggles play/pause of the current active set.

 ####Required Attributes
 * data-set-id
 * data-track-id
 * data-dom-id

 **.soundcloud-prev**

-This class handles the previous track button.
+Progress the previous track on the active set.

 **.soundcloud-next**

-This class handles the next track button.
+Progress to the next track on the active set.

 ##Playlists

 **.soundcloud-playlists**

 Gets auto-populated with tracks when a set is loaded.

 ##Progress Bars

-**.soundcloud-progres**
+**.soundcloud-progress**

-The progress bar parent.
+The progress bar parent container which contains the filler and scrubber.

 **.soundcloud-progress-position**

-The current progress bar position (scrubber).
+The scrubber's position.

+#####Requirements
+* Must be a child of **.soundcloud-progress**

 **.soundcloud-progress-bar**

-The current progress bar filter.
+The progress bar filler.

+#####Requirements
+* Must be a child of **.soundcloud-progress**

 ##Duration Timers

 **.soundcloud-duration-elapsed**

-The currently elapsed time.
+Displays the elapsed time of the currently playing track.

 **.soundcloud-duration-remaining**

-The currently remaining time.
+Displays the remaining time of the currently playing track.